AqwamCreates/DataPredict/docs/API/Optimizers/AdaptiveMomentEstimation.md

 ### new()

 Creates a new optimizer object.
+If there are no parameters given for that particular argument, then that argument will use default value.

 ```
 AdaptiveMomentEstimation.new(Beta1: number, Beta2: number): OptimizerObject